Connection Days for Teams

 How does it work?

-These are fully guided, immersive experiences on wild land Ghostwood Down near Bath.
+These are guided, immersive experiences on wild land Ghostwood Down near Bath.

 • Arrive for 10am start, coffee & tea